-hanges in the Earth system are affecting the societies and economies of countries within the Asia-Pacific region, which supports more than half of involvement in that research, and strengthen interactions between the science community and policy-makers.
-The APN defines global change research as "research regarding global change (the set of natural and human-induced changes in the Earth's physical and biological systems that, when aggregated, are significant at a global scale) and its implications for sustainable development in the Asia-Pacific region."
+hanges in the Earth system are affecting the societies and economies of countries within the Asia-Pacific region, which supports more than half of the world's population.
+Recognising this, the Asia-Pacific Network for Global Change Research (APN) was established in 1996 as a network of governments in the Asia-Pacific to foster global change research in the region, increase developing country involvement in that research, and strengthen interactions between the science community and policy-makers.
+The APN defines global change research as "research regarding global change (the set of natural and humaninduced changes in the Earth's physical and biological systems that, when aggregated, are significant at a global scale) and its implications for sustainable development in the Asia-Pacific region."